Numerical Optimization Problem with DEAP

 Install DEAP:

-First, you need to install the $DEAP$ library if you haven’t already:1
+First, you need to install the DEAP library if you haven’t already:1

 pip install deap